cschreib/vif/doc/sphinx/io-ascii.rst

         vec1s       header;
     };

 * ``auto_width``.
 When set to ``true`` (the default), the function will compute the maximum width (in characters) of each column before writing the data to the disk.
-It will then use this maximum width to nicely align the data in each column.
+It will then use this maximum width to nicely align the data in each column (always aligned to the right).
 Note that it also takes into account the width of the header string (see below).
 This two-step process reduces performances a bit, and for large data sets you may want to disable it by setting this option to ``false``.
 In this case, either the data is written without alignment (still readable by a machine, but not really by a human), or with a fixed common width if ``min_width`` is set to a positive value.
 * ``min_width``.
 This defines the minimum width allowed for a column, in characters.
 The default is zero, which means columns can be as narrow as one single character if that is all the space they require.
 * ``delim``.
 This string defines which character(s) should be used to separate columns in the file.
 The default is to use a single white space (plus any alignment coming from adjusting the column widths).
 * ``header`` and ``header_chars``.
 These variables can be used to print a header at the beginning of the file, before the data.
 This header can be used by a human (or, possibly, a machine) to understand what kind of data is contained in the table.
 The header will be written on a single line, starting with ``header_chars`` (the header starting string).
 Then, each column written in the file must have its name listed in the ``header`` array, in the same order as given in ``args``.